JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ## General Settings

 - final_space: `boolean` - when true adds a space at the end of the prompt
+- osc99: `boolean` - when true adds support for OSC9;9; (notify terminal of current working directory)
 - console_title: `boolean` - when true sets the current location as the console title
 - console_title_style: `string` - the title to set in the console - defaults to `folder`
 - console_title_template: `string` - the template to use when `"console_title_style" = "template"`